hansadmin/Parse-UntisGpnFile/README.md

 - Refactored to a module instead of a script
 - `Get-UntisKlassen` returns all classes from all periods
 - `Get-UntisDocenten` returns all teachers from all periods
-- `Get-Periodes` returns all periods
+- `Get-UntisPeriodes` returns all periods
 - Better tests with data from exports

 TODO :construction: (with estimated difficulty):